Night of Worship–Life on Mission

 Reading the Bible Together

-Bible Reading Plan Devotions: Twice a month, we’ll publish devotionals that correspond with what we’re reading in our yearly Bible Plan.
-These devotionals will be written from a variety of people participating in this churchwide reading plan.
+Each week, devotionals will be published that correspond with what we’re reading.
+These devotionals will be from a variety of people participating in this church-wide reading plan.
 Through these devotionals, we will be encouraged and challenged as we journey through God’s Word together.
-Making the Connection: Our weekly sermon recap devotions will continue to be produced, so you can dig further into the Sunday sermon at your own pace throughout your week.
-Both of these devotionals will be published on the WCC blog and regularly posted on social media.

 Up for more of a challenge?